velartrill/velartrill.github.io/orig/missing-in-action.md

 "Is… is she y-your partner, Niltar?"
 Shalcas asks softly.
 Niltar's head droops.

-"She's a lot more than that," she mutters in a hollow, broken voice.
+"She's a lot more than that," she replies in a hollow, broken voice.

 "Cassil's Nili's *vartash,"* Livkir murmurs.
 Shalcas' eyes widen.